Estimated reading time: 14 minutes

 Importance Of Blogging Connections And Family

-Blogging is a lonely place for a while until people find you, and often, that means you need to connect with them first.
+Blogging is a lonely place until people find you, and often, that means you need to connect with them first.

-I had a fun time reading blogs and chatting, but it became overwhelming and liked it was a task over time.
+I had fun reading blogs and chatting, but it became overwhelming and felt like a task over time.

 Also, there weren’t many Canadian Finance bloggers I had connected with within my first year.

-Many of my blogging friends who are still around today are American, as I could sense they didn’t have that same competitive mindset.
+Many of my blogging friends who are still around today are American; I could sense they didn’t have that same competitive mindset.